BernhardHumm/AAI/manuscript/05_Information_Retrieval.md

 Developers are spoiled for choice among the various options in the information retrieval services map.
 So what information retrieval service options are most suitable for a given situation?

-Integrating a search service like Google is the natural choice if the application is to offer a general web search.
+Integrating a retrieval web service like Google is the natural choice if the application is to offer a general web search.
 In this case, the legal conditions of the search service APIs should be studied and compared carefully.
 Costs may incur.
 It should be evaluated whether the runtime performance is sufficient for the particular use case.

-In the case of scenarios where documents to be retrieved are not available on the web, but are application-specific, the search server platforms or libraries must be used.
-Search server platforms as well as libraries offer extremely high performance, also with very large data sets.
+In the case of scenarios where documents to be retrieved are not available on the web, but are application-specific, the retrieval severs or engines must be used. retrieval servers as well as engines offer extremely high performance, also with very large data sets.
 For example, in one of my projects we use Apache Lucene and are able to search 10 million documents (book metadata) in less than 30 ms.

-When is a search server platform suitable?
-When should a developer use a library instead?
+When is a retrieval suitable?
+When should a developer use a retrieval engine instead?

 Apache Lucene as a library is easily included in Java applications.
-The API is well documented and a working prototype may be implemented within a few hours.
-This makes the library solution particularly attractive for Java applications.
+Qdrant, Pinecone, FAISS and Milvus are easily integrated in Python applications.

-If other programming languages are used for implementing the application, a search server platform must be used.
+If other programming languages are used for implementing the application, a search server platform can be used.
 E.g. for C#, [SolrNet](https://github.com/mausch/SolrNet) may be used to conveniently access a Solr server.
-Also, there are reasons for using a search server platform even when the application is implemented in Java.
-This is because search server platforms offer additional services, e.g. for system administrators.
-Those services include monitoring, clustering, etc. Therefore, the issues of administration and operation should also be taken into account before making a decision between search server platform and library.
+Also, there are other reasons for using a retrieval server.
+This is because those platforms offer additional services, e.g. for system administrators.
+Those services include monitoring, clustering, etc. Therefore, the issues of administration and operation should also be taken into account before making a decision between retrieval server and retrieval engine.